singer-io/tap-google-sheets/README.md

     - Send metadata for sheet
   - Loop through ALL columns for columns having a column header
   - Loop through ranges of rows for ALL rows in sheet available area max row (from sheet metadata)
-  - Transform values, if necessary (dates, date-times, times, boolean).
+  - Transform values, if necessary (date-times, times, boolean).
     - Date/time serial numbers converted to date, date-time, and time strings.
 Google Sheets uses Lotus 1-2-3 [Serial Number](https://developers.google.com/sheets/api/reference/rest/v4/DateTimeRenderOption) format for date/times.
 These are converted to normal UTC date-time strings.
   - Process/send records to target